Eldorado (EP)

-Eldorado is an EP released only in Japan and Australia by Neil Young backed by The Restless, which consisted of Chad Cromwell and Rick Rosas.
-The EP went long out of print, until April 29, 2022 when Neil Young reissued the record on CD and vinyl for global release.
+Eldorado is an EP released only in Japan and Australia by Neil Young backed by the Restless, which consisted of Chad Cromwell and Rick Rosas.
+The EP went long out of print, until April 29, 2022 when Young reissued the record on CD and vinyl for global release.

-It contains different mixes of three songs that subsequently appeared on Young's 1989 album Freedom, "Don't Cry", "On Broadway", and "Eldorado", and two tracks not available on any other recording, "Cocaine Eyes" and "Heavy Love".
+It contains three songs that subsequently appeared on Young's 1989 album Freedom; "Don't Cry", "On Broadway", and "Eldorado", and two tracks not available on any other recording, "Cocaine Eyes" and "Heavy Love".

+For many years it was believed that the mixes of these tracks differed from their counterparts on Freedom, but in 2026 it was confirmed by Neil Young's engineer John Hausmann that the tracks are indeed the same mixes.
+The only differences are the edits for track lengths.
 The "Don't Cry" track on Eldorado is longer than the later version published on Freedom, for which some of the more free-form guitar work was edited out (at the insistence of co-producers Niko Bolas and Frank Sampedro).